-Imagine your business is a rose.
-When you first set up your business, you called it Fred Nerk Pty Ltd, but sometimes you refer to it as Fred’s Flowers or sometimes as Fred Nerk Florist.
-While your business is still the same rose, it has three different names.
-To you, it still smells sweet.
+When you first set up your business, let’s say you called it Fred Nerk Pty Ltd. Since that sounds a bit forma, sometimes you refer to it as Fred’s Flowers or sometimes as Fred Nerk Florist.
+While your business is still the same “thing”, it seems to be going by three different names.

-But to the likes of the robots that run around the Internet, they’re typically not able to determine that your sweet-smelling business is indeed one in the same.
-To some bots, that’s three different businesses.
+Yet for the programs that scan the Internet (also called bots), they typically not as confident as humans might be that these three names are indeed indeed one business.
+To some, that’s three different businesses.
 Yes, even if they have the same address & phone number.

-In web-geek terms, we refer to businesses name and address listings as NAPs (Name, Address, Phone).
-So if you want to make it absolutely clear to the bots that there is just one business they need to know about at this address, you need to make sure references to your business online all use the same NAP.
+In Local Search, we refer to the full businesses identity as the NAP (Name, Address, Phone).
+So if you want to make it absolutely clear to the programs running the Internet that there is just one business they need to know about at this address, you need to make sure references to your business online all use the same NAP.

-- Make sure the address is “readable” – make sure the bots can crawl through the information.
-Images, for example, aren’t yet being read by the bots to harvest text on the images.
+- Make sure the address is “readable” – be sure the bots can read through the information.
+Images, for example, aren’t yet being understood by the bots to harvest text on the images.
 So if you can “copy and paste” the address on your website and paste that text into notepad, you’re probably ok.

 Don’t worry about tiny differences like “Street” vs “St” or “Avenue” vs “Ave” or “Ave.”, but do take action if it’s “Rd” and supposed to be “Street”, or “Ste” (suite) instead of “Street”.